WQRice/hello-world/README.md

 # hello-world
-This is a hello world.
+This is a hello world.Today is a beautiful day!
 Say Hello!
-Today is a beautiful day!